 Before a Workplace Fire Drill

-When should you do a fire drill?
+When should you do a Fire Drill?

 Employee involvement in annual fire drills is a legal requirement, so ensure that all staff are notified and aware of the date and time of your fire drill.
 Ideally, employees will have a week notice to revise the procedure.
-You should also inform them of the fire drill meet point, and ask them to familiarise them with the route.
+You should also inform them of the fire drill meet point, and ask them to familiarise themselves with the route.

 Depending on the size of the building, you might require multiple fire wardens.
 Remind yourself of your fire wardens and inform them of the fire drill.
 Fire wardens will be able to give valuable insight and feedback after the fire drill is complete.
 Furthermore, they should be keeping their training up to date in case of a fire emergency at any time.

-Keep a register
+Keep a Register

 Test the alarms